Run a node on a server with Ubuntu on Testnet#

 The server must be running around the clock.

-If you want to run the node as a baker, you must have generated baker keys.
-You can generate the keys in the Desktop Wallet or Concordium Client.
+If you want to run the node as a validator, you must have generated validator keys.

 Note